 Around 12:30, I made it to Chimney Creek, 12 miles into the day.
 I decided to take a long break here and make my dinner, so that I wouldn’t have to carry it (or water for it, in the event I didn’t make it to Manter Creek, my 23.8 mile goal).
 I got water from the creek, and then set up under the shade of a large pine tree and made my dinner.
 This wound up being one of my largest meals on the trail; I had my usual macaroni and cheese, but I had two packets of ramen instead of just one, and it was supplemented by beef jerky and dried mango slices I bought in Lake Isabella.
 Some ants crawling around where I sat down also made out pretty well; they got some small pieces of ramen that missed going into my cook pot.

 While it was fairly clear in the morning, since about noon, clouds started to blow in, and the afternoon became progressively cloudier.
-This probably was the cloudiest day on the trail for me.
+This probably was the cloudiest day on the trail for me so far.

 A rumor I had heard yesterday, and then repeated at lunch today, was that there was a storm moving towards Kennedy Meadows that would drop more snow “soon”.
 I had forgotten to check the weather forecast when I had cell service earlier in the day, so at this point, worrying about it was a bit moot.
 Either it would snow on me before I get to Kennedy Meadows tomorrow, or I’d be able to get an actual weather report there.